-You should be aware that many rabbis and cantors may have conditions for the couple to fulfill or consider prior to agreeing to officiate.
-Some conditions include: a promise to raise children as Jewish; enrollment in an introductory Judaism class beginning prior to the wedding; a promise from the non-Jewish partner to convert; no co-officiation with a clergy person from another faith tradition; a ceremony that does not occur in a place of worship of another religion; membership in the rabbi or cantor's synagogue if they are affiliated with one.
+You should be aware that many rabbis and cantors may have conditions for a couple to fulfill or consider prior to agreeing to officiate.
+For example, some rabbis and cantors may require one, or more than one, of the following to take place: a promise to raise any children the couple may have in the future as Jewish; enrollment in an introductory Judaism class beginning prior to the wedding—either for the partner who is not Jewish, or perhaps for both partners; no co-officiation with a clergy person from another faith tradition; a ceremony that does not occur in a place of worship of another religion; membership in the rabbi or cantor's synagogue if they are affiliated with one.

-Many rabbis and cantors, especially in the Reform and Reconstructionist movement, may decline to officiate but will refer you to someone who does or lend a sympathetic ear and offer a welcome for you and your spouse into their community.
+Many rabbis and cantors who do not officiate at interfaith weddings (either because they choose not to do so or because the movement they belong to does not allow them to do so) will refer you to someone who does or lend a sympathetic ear and offer a welcome for you and your spouse-to-be into their community.
 No one Jewish officiant or even many officiants stand for their entire movement or affiliating associations and institutions.
-While finding clergy to officiate or co-officiate an interfaith wedding may be difficult, it is not impossible.
-With adequate time and patience, an officiant of quality may be found.

-A rabbi, cantor, priest or minister also qualifies to perform weddings under state, federal and many international legal systems.
-Consult the courts of the jurisdiction you're getting married in for restrictions and limitations on who may officiate at your wedding.
-Many states also allow family members and friends to officiate at weddings.
+An ordained rabbi, cantor, priest or minister qualifies to perform weddings under state, federal and many international legal systems.
+You should consult the courts of the jurisdiction you're getting married in for restrictions and limitations on who may officiate at your wedding.